London Fields Primary School

 Where to next?

-Once children have learnt to read independently, they move onto our Literacy programme.
-All of our teaching and learning is now directed at developing comprehension skills and writing.
-Lessons are focused around a series of carefully chosen, quality texts which act as the stimulus to teach higher level comprehension, build knowledge and develop a love of reading.
+Once children have learnt to read independently, they move onto our English curriculum.
+Lessons are focused around a series of carefully chosen, quality texts which act as the stimulus to teach higher level comprehension, continue to develop fluency and build children's knowledge of the world.

 Please see the English subject page for further information about our English curriculum.